btnguyenPersonal/classnotesS2021/coms472/problemSet4.md

 - all squares must have 1 partner square that is directly adjacent to it

-- every square's partner must also put the current square's partner as their partner square
+- all partner squares much point to each other

+    - ex: if A is a partner to B, B's partner must be A

 3. Construct a surface consisting of 6 squares such that your CSP formulation from part (b) has a *tree-structured* constraint graph.